 Ride Indiana Jones Adventure: Temple of the Crystal Skull – This is similar to the Indiana Jones Adventure attraction in Disneyland, but different-enough that you will want to do it.

 Big Band Beat Lottery – Due to its popularity, Big Band Beat utilizes a (free) lottery system for seating.
-Go to the lottery drawing location on the way to using your Tower of Terror FastPass, and pick an afternoon showtime for Big Band Beat.
+This is now accomplished via the Tokyo Disney Resort app rather than at a physical in-park location.
+We recommend picking an afternoon showtime for Big Band Beat.

 If you win, awesome.
 If you don’t, consider jumping in the standby line for the first show about 30 minutes before it starts.
 Potentially earlier if you visit on a busy day.
 Big Band Beat is a must-see.

-Vulcania Lunch – The alternative to this would be lunch at Magellan’s, Tokyo DisneySea’s flagship table service restaurant and the most gorgeous Disney restaurant in the world, but given that you have only a single day, we think doing two awesome counter service restaurants plus snacking is a better use of your time.
+Finally, there’s Magellan’s, Tokyo DisneySea’s flagship table service restaurant and the most gorgeous Disney restaurant in the world.
+However, if you only a single day, that might be too time consuming.
+Doing two awesome counter service restaurants plus snacking is a better use of your time.
 You’ll get to see inside Magellan’s later in this plan, anyway.

 This bar-hop consists of the Teddy Roosevelt Lounge, the greatest Disney bar in the world, and one that’s themed to the exploits of the former US president.
 After that, you’ll visit Magellan’s Lounge, a bar on the upper level of the stunning S.E.A. table service restaurant.
 Make these stops even if you only order Coke–these places are worth seeing.
 Make these stops quick!